Appsmata/QtoA-Mobile/README.md

 - [Get it on PlayStore](https://play.google.com/store/apps/details?id=com.appsmata.qtoa)

 ### Get the source code
-The source code is free here on github both:
+The source code is premium and you can buy it on codester
 - Flutter full source code (Dart)
 - Qa-Api full source code (PHP)

 ### Get in touch
-appsmatake[at]gmail.com
+jacksiroke[at]gmail.com

 We are just getting started!